ShankarNarayanan97/FaceUp/README.md

 <h5>4.
 Copy any image that you want to do face detection and put that URL in the code </h5>
 <h5>5.
 Run the code </h5>
 <h3> NOTE: </h3>
-<h4> There will be some loss in image quality in the output as the original image is compressed internally to do face detection without a GPU using Open CV </h4>
+<h4> There will be some loss in image quality in the output as the original image is compressed internally to do face detection without a GPU using Open CV due to which the faces might look like Na'vi from Avatar </h4>
 <h4> In order to mitigate this and to a extent do face detection without false positives, please use a high resolution photo as your input </h4>

 <h3> Additional information </h3>